netconstructor/netsuite-connector/README.md

 ------------

 Answers all records that match the given filtering expression.
-If no expression is specified, all records of the given type are retrieved.
+If no expression is specified, the empty expression is used, which retrieves all records of the given type.

 Filtering expressions support both basic and joined syntax, that is, using in the filters attributes of both the target entity and the target entity associations.
 Advanced search is not supported.